An Artistic Commentary on

 George Steiner phrased a posture of depth and quality in our experience of art as, "civility...towards the inward savour of things".
 Regarding the important task of bring the making the real presence of art come alive to us he asked, "What means have we to integrate that savour into the fabric of our own identity?"

-The answer to that question is that it is the quality of mind that comes from the practice of living an examined life, in which the quest for self knowledge is active, that has the power to integrate the meaningful inward savour of things into our own identity.
-The practice of open attentiveness required to live a life in which gaining self knowledge is a priority exercises the interpretive mind.
-The practice of interpreting one's own being in daily life and tempers the attending mind with the textures and nuances of perceptiveness needed enhance experience, to open up to art with a rich and hospitable depth of personal presence.
-In the quest for self knowledge we develop a fertile fluidity of mind that frees the fullness of our attending mind and personal presence to be full present in our attentiveness to art.
+The answer to this question is that it is a quality of mind that rises out of the practice of living an examined life, in which the quest for self knowledge is active.
+This quality of mind has the power to integrate the meaningful inward savour of things into our own identity.
+The practice of the kind of attentiveness required to live a life in which gaining self knowledge is a priority will open and exercise the interpretive mind.
+The practice of interpreting one's own being in daily life tempers the attending mind with the textures and nuances of perceptiveness needed enhance experience and to open up to art with a rich and hospitable depth of personal presence.
+In the quest for self knowledge we develop a fertile fluidity of mind that frees the fullness of our attending mind and personal being to be fully present in our attentiveness to art.

-Steiner said that he informing agency that empowers this integration is tact, how we allow ourselves to touch and be touched.
+Steiner said the informing agency that empowers this integration is tact, how we allow ourselves to touch and be touched.
 This tact first develops as a human skill in the absence of our fear of coming into contact with our own self knowing.
 The quest for self knowledge is the first training ground for attaining a greater degree of meaning and beauty in our experience of art.
 Art will become more beautiful and meaningful when we find our own being beautiful and meaningful enough to commit our energies to learn of ourselves.
-The artful blending of the beauties and meanings of our own self knowing with those of the other in art is the communion of real presence.
+Being a real presence to ourselves is the first step to real presence in all of life.
+The mindful blending of the beauties and meanings of our own self knowing with those of the other in art is the communion of real presence.

 This refers to the dialectic nature of contexts in interpretation.
 Steiner says (p.163) "Our reading modifies, is in turn modified by, the communicative presence of its object.